 Non-identifying information contains medical information, descriptions such as height, weight, and ethnicity.
 All identifying information will be removed.
 Complete access is everything in the record that can be released by law.

 Complete access to the sealed records means that we provide you will all the records we have associated with your case.
 This could include birth family information, medical information, birth information, court documents.
 Complete access usually offers more information regarding the circumstances of the adoption.

 The first thing you must do is request access to their, or your, record.
 Once you complete the request for access and the department determines you are eligible to see the file, you can request a search through our department.

-- Adoptees: Have full access to their own records unless there is an indication of rape or incest in the record.
-In cases of rape or incest the birth mother must be contacted by the department first and she must consent to the release of the record.
+· Adoptees: Have full access to their own records unless there is an indication of rape or incest in the record.
+In cases of rape or incest, the birth mother must be contacted by the department first and must consent to the release of the record.

-- Birth fathers/paternal relatives: There must be documentation in the adoption record that states the person requesting access is the father, so his name must be on a court document or a birth certificate or he must be noted in the record claiming paternity.
+· Birth fathers: There must be documentation in the adoption record that states the person requesting access is the father.
+This means the father’s name must be on a court document or a birth certificate or he must be noted in the record claiming paternity.
 When there is no documentation, the father is considered “alleged.”
 Alleged relatives will be denied access to records.